websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service.md

 ## The Backups Page

-From the Backups page in `prd` environments, you can view backup service information and retained backups, create manual backups, download backups, or restore environments from backups.
+From the Backups page in `prd` environments, you can view backup service information and retained backups, create manual backups, and more.

 ```note::
    The Backups page is only available in production environments.